-Research conducted on patient suffering from Fibromyalgia and Rheumatoid Arthritis showed that cognitive impairment symptoms in Fibromyalgia were severe compared to that of rheumatoid arthritis.
-Patients who suffered from Fibromyalgia suffered from memory loss and were unable to concentrate on basic task at hand.
+Research conducted on a patient suffering from Fibromyalgia and Rheumatoid Arthritis showed that cognitive impairment symptoms in Fibromyalgia were severe compared to that of rheumatoid arthritis.
+Patients who suffered from Fibromyalgia suffered from memory loss and were unable to concentrate on the basic task at hand.
 They also struggle with numbers and are unable to perform basic math.
-That part gives us the basic understanding of what Fibromyalgia and Rheumatoid Arthritis causes.
-Next, we are going to compare these two diseases for better understanding of what causes them, their symptoms as well as the cure*.
+That part gives us the basic understanding of what Fibromyalgia Rheumatoid Arthritis causes.
+Next, we are going to compare these two diseases for a better understanding of what causes them, their symptoms as well as the cure*.

-Rheumatoid arthritis is an autoimmune disease where by the body immune system that is responsible for protecting the body from foreign substances mistakenly attacks the joints.
+Rheumatoid arthritis is an autoimmune disease whereby the body immune system that is responsible for protecting the body from foreign substances mistakenly attacks the joints.
 Once this happen, there occurs and inflammations that make the tissues in the joint to thicken, resulting to swelling in the joints.
 This swelling creates a chronic pain around the join because synovial; a fluid responsible for lubricating the joint is thickened.

 Symptoms of Rheumatoid Arthritis

 In the initial stages, it is hard to see the swelling around the joints and the redness, however with time, these conditions are visible.
 Here are the common symptoms of rheumatoid arthritis:

 - The most obvious one is a joint pain- there is tenderness and stiffness in joints for 6 weeks or longer

 - Morning stiffness especially during the morning hours.